lesslyrics/multiagents-task1/README.md

 ## Task description
 Given a graph of agents possessing a certain number, calculate the mean value for this set using agents communications.
 The graph of agents is not fully connected.

+### Additional requirements
+Each agent receives noisy measurements from their neighbors (also could be delayed).
+The links between agents can switch from their active state to inactive and backward.
+However, on average, the time-varying communication graph must be strongly connected.

 ## Solution